hapax/hapax.github.io/assets/chandra.md

 hence chemistry, hence life itself.
 We're made out of exploded stars, sure, but biology is also quantum mechanics writ large.

-Although life forms an amazing link between star systems and atoms, all three are tremendously complex, and our goal today will be much more modest.
-We will study a related, but much simpler, system governed by
-quantisaton: the dense remnants of old stars.
+Rather than think about the fate of heavy elements ejected by old stars, we will study the fate of the dense remnants left behind.
+For most stars, this remnant is called a *white dwarf*.
+Like life, white dwarfs form a link between stars and atoms, but a much simpler one!
-For most stars, the remnant is called a *white dwarf*, and to good approximation we can model it by throwing electrons into a box.
+To a good approximation, we can model a white dwarf by throwing electrons into a box.
 Throw in too many electrons, and the box collapses to form a black hole.
 With some dimensional analysis, we can obtain an order-of-magnitude bound on the mass of white dwarfs called the *Chandrasekhar limit*, after [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar), who derived it (much more carefully!) in 1931.
-A white dwarf is perhaps the simplest object to combine the gravity governing the solar system with the quantisation governing the atom.

 *Outline.* We'll start with Bohr's model of the hydrogen atom and the quantisation of orbits, and then apply these ideas to a *Fermi gas* of